Healthy Rowing | A Beginner’s Guide

 Promotes Weight Loss

-If you’re interested in losing weight, rowing is a great way to get rid of those extra pounds.
+According to RealBuzz, if you’re interested in losing weight, rowing is a great way to get rid of those extra pounds.
 Rowers burn twice as many calories completing a 2,000-meter course compared to runners completing a 3,000-meter steeplechase.
 However, running has a higher impact on the body and can cause more wear and tear.

-You use all of your large muscles and many of your smaller muscles in the action of rowing.
+According to FitDay, you use all of your large muscles and many of your smaller muscles in the action of rowing.
 (It’s important to start slow, warmup well and cool down to help beginners reduce muscle pain.)

 Rowing is very calming, especially early in the morning when the water is calm, and nobody is around.